ninabarzh/broomstick/content/posts/satir-sirt.md

 If you have ever tried to set up a Security Incident Response Team (SIRT) function in a small organisation, you will know that it is not about security, incidents, or even teams.
 It is about humans behaving badly under stress.

-Enter the Satir Change Model — a tool from family therapy that has no right working in cybersecurity, and yet works better than most "cyber resilience frameworks".
+Enter the Satir Change Model, a tool from family therapy that has no right working in cybersecurity, and yet works better than most "cyber resilience frameworks".

 Her five-stage model maps beautifully onto what happens when a small organisation suddenly decides to "get serious